 Sheriff Chuck E. Atkins

-Ric Bishop is a 30-year veteran of the Clark County Sheriff’s Office with extensive experience in jail management.
-He is a well-known speaker and consultant on the topic of risk identification and mitigation in local jails.
-Ric has an associate degree in Criminal Justice from Clark College and is a graduate of the National Institute of Corrections Executive Excellence program.
-As chief corrections deputy, he oversees all jail operations.
+A Clark County Sheriff’s Office veteran of more than 36 years, Ric Bishop has extensive experience in jail management.
+He is a well-known expert witness, speaker and consultant on the topic of risk identification and mitigation in local jails.
+Ric has an associate's degree in criminal justice from Clark College, is a graduate of the National Institute of Corrections Executive Excellence program, and holds Washington State Criminal Justice Training Commission certifications through the executive level.
+As chief corrections deputy, he oversees all jail operations; including jail industries.